2006 European blackout: Cause

-The cause of this major blackout was a planned routine disconnection of the Ems powerline crossing in Northwest Germany to allow yet another new cruise ship to pass beneath the overhead cables, something which depended also on the proper water level of river Ems.
+The cause of this major blackout was a planned routine disconnection of the Ems powerline crossing in Northwest Germany to allow a cruise ship to pass beneath the overhead cables, something which depended also on the proper water level of river Ems.
 In September, the shipyard Meyer Werft, located 36 km upstream, had requested the lines, called Conneforde–Diele red and white, to be shut off starting at 01:00 on 5 November.
 This change was communicated to the neighbouring TSOs and they did simulations to ensure stability.
 As a result, the planned power flow between TSOs was set to be decreased between 00:00 and 06:00 on 5 November.
 On 3 November, the shipyard requested the shut-off to be advanced to 22:00 on 4 November.
 E.ON Netz thought that this would be more favourable and approved the request.
 However, this change was not communicated to the neighbouring TSOs until very late so a full analysis was not done.
 Also, the transfer capacity had already been sold and it was not possible to change it except for force majeure.

 Once the second circuit was turned off, this caused alarms due to high power flow.
 Also the Landesbergen–Wehrendorf line was very close to its limit.
 Over the next half-hour, the power first went down but then it crept back up.
 E.ON Netz thought that closing a bus tie would reduce the problems a bit; in fact, it had the opposite effect and once this action was taken, the line tripped out.